Non means-tested benefits

-If your client was born on or before 5 April 1954 they could get between £100 and £300 to help them pay for their heating bills.
+If your client was born on or before 5 October 1954 they could get between £250 and £600 during Winter 2023 to help them pay for their heating bills.
 This is known as a ‘Winter Fuel Payment’.

 Your client can usually get a Winter Fuel Payment automatically if they are eligible View - eligible and they get the State Pension or another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).